This Article On Mortgage After Short Sale Guidelines For Home Purchase

 Waiting Period For Mortgage After Short Sale Guidelines

-All mortgage programs have different waiting period requirements to qualify for a mortgage after short sale.
+All mortgage programs have different waiting period requirements to qualify for a mortgage after a short sale.

-- For FHA and USDA Loans there is a three year mandatory waiting period to qualify for a mortgage after short sale
+- For FHA and USDA Loans there is a three-year mandatory waiting period to qualify for a mortgage after a short sale

 - The waiting period clock starts from the date of the short sale that is reflected on the HUD Settlement Statement

-- Homeowners who have been current on mortgage payment for 12 months up to the date of the short sale, there is no waiting period to qualify for mortgage
+- Homeowners who have been current on a mortgage payment for 12 months up to the date of the short sale, there is no waiting period to qualify for a mortgage

 - Unfortunately, most lenders will not approve a short sale unless homeowners have skipped that last mortgage payment